+Measure 19

+Target Results

-Measure 5-1.1.1 Target Results Proportion of the long term sustainable harvest level Canfor completed no harvesting or road that is actually harvested.
-Percentage of volume construction activities during the reporting period. harvested annually compared to long term harvest level This indicator target is considered pending.
-(AAC) with a target of 100 percent over 5 years (0)
+Proportion of the long term sustainable harvest level that is actually harvested.
+Percentage of volume harvested annually compared to long term harvest level (AAC) with a target of 100 percent over 5 years (0) Canfor completed no harvesting or road construction activities during the reporting period.
+This indicator target is considered pending.